simagyari/simagyari.github.io/pyqgistutorial/tutorialone.md

 import qgis.utils
 ```
 This accesses the basic functionality of Python in QGIS.
 You will always need this, and it will always go ahead.
 Additionally, you can import and install other libraries like in general Python.

+**TASK: in the Editor, create a new .py file in the folder of your QGIS project.
+Name it Tutorial_1.py.**

+The file will open in the Editor.
+The Editor's toolbar has options on running the complete code, or running the selected lines.
+We will use the latter frequently, as previous commands do not need reiterating to do another one in our case.
+When you have selected the lines you want to run, use your right mouse button and click `Run Selected Lines` for the lines to get copied into the Console.
+If they do not run automatically, which usually happens with multiple lines chosen, go to the Console and hit `ENTER` to run them.

 # iface
 The `iface` package manages the QGIS interface, containing many useful features.